-• Using a Package (RPM) - Alternatively, you can install the Cloudera Data Science Workbench package directly on the CDH cluster's gateway nodes.
-In this case, the Cloudera Data Science Workbench service will not be available in Cloudera Manager.
+Using a Package (RPM) - You can install the Cloudera Data Science Workbench package directly on your cluster's gateway or edge hosts.
+In this case, you will not be able to manage the Cloudera Data Science Workbench service from a cluster manager such as Cloudera Manager or Ambari.

-To begin the installation process, continue reading Required Pre-Installation Steps on page 59.
+To begin the installation process, continue reading Required Pre-Installation Steps on page 60.